devploit/debugHunter/README.md

 ## Usage

-It is recommended to pin the extension to the toolbar to check if a new URL debug parameter is found.
+It is recommended to pin the extension to the toolbar to check if a new modified URL by debug parameter is found.
 1. Navigate to any website.
 2. Click on the debugHunter extension icon in the Chrome toolbar.
 3. If the extension detects any URLs with modified responses due to debugging parameters, they will be listed in the popup.